Vernon Hills coach accused of engaging in sex acts with students, police say

 VERNON HILLS, Ill.
-(WLS) --A 28-year-old soccer coach at Vernon Hills High School was charged with sexual assault after allegedly engaging in "unlawful sexual acts" with three boys, police said in a statement on Saturday.
+(WLS) --A 28-year-old soccer coach at Vernon Hills High School was charged with sexual assault after allegedly engaging in "unlawful sexual acts" with at least two boys, police said in a statement on Saturday.

 Cori Beard, of Vernon Hills, is a part-time assistant coach for both the boys and girls soccer teams at Vernon Hills High School, police said.
 She has been employed by District 128 since 2013.

-Beard allegedly engaged in the acts with the boys, who currently attend Vernon Hills High School, between December 2016 and February 2018.
+Beard allegedly had a sexual relationship with the boys, who currently attend Vernon Hills High School, between December 2016 and February 2018.
+Police do not believe the sexual encounters happened on school property.

+The investigation began when high school administrators contacted police on Thursday about a possible relationship between Beard and a student.

+When investigators interviewed Beard Thursday night, the investigation expanded to include other students.
-She was charged with 12 counts of criminal sexual assault and is being held at the

-Lake County Jail in lieu of $1 million bond.
+She was charged with 12 counts of criminal sexual assault and is being held at the Lake County Jail in lieu of $1 million bond.
+Authorities said more charges involving a third student could be filed.

 She is scheduled to appear in court on March 13.

 School District 128 officials have activated their Crisis Team and will make counselors available to students and staff immediately, police said.